g-ohara/rlime/README.md

 # R-LIME

+This is an implementation of **R-LIME**, a novel method for interpreting ML models, proposed in our paper[^1].
-R-LIME is a novel method that explains behavior of black-box classifiers such as deep neural networks or ensemble models.
+R-LIME explains behavior of black-box classifiers such as deep neural networks or ensemble models.
 It linearly approximizes a decision boundary of the black-box classifier in a local rectangular region, and maximizes the region as long as the approximation accuracy is higher than a given threshold.
 Then, it provides contribution of each feature to the prediction and rule that restricted the approximation region.

+[^1]: Ohara, G., Kimura, K., Kudo, M. (2025).
+R-LIME: Rectangular Constraints and Optimization for Local Interpretable Model-agnostic Explanation Methods.
+In: Antonacopoulos, A., Chaudhuri, S., Chellappa, R., Liu, CL., Bhattacharya, S., Pal, U. (eds) Pattern Recognition.
+ICPR 2024.
+Lecture Notes in Computer Science, vol 15315.
+Springer, Cham. https://doi.org/10.1007/978-3-031-78354-8_6

 ## Installation
-Install the package from this repo:
+Install the package:
 ```sh
 pip install rlime
 ```